compbioUTSW/NTriPath/README.md

 # NTriPath

 This software implements the network regularized non-negative tri-matrix factorization method which integrates somatic mutation data with human protein-protein interaction networks and a pathways database.
-This code was written by Written by Sunho Park.(sunho.park@utsouthwestern.edu).
+This code was written by Sunho Park.(sunho.park@utsouthwestern.edu).
 If you have any questions, please feel free to ask Sunho Park.

 ===========